Why most SEO checklists don't actually get used

 Secondary keywords: related terms and synonyms that support the topic.
 If your primary keyword is "accessible transit," secondary keywords might include "para-transit," "AODA transportation," "wheelchair accessible bus," and "accessible route planning."
 Use them where they make sense.

 Long-tail variations: Full questions or phrases your audience might search.
 "How to request accessibility accommodations in Maple Ridge" is a long-tail variation of the primary keyword.
 If your content answers that question, include the question as a heading or in the body text.
+Understanding search intent helps you determine which questions are worth targeting and what format the answer should take.

 The test for right keyword placement is simple: does the page read well out loud?
 If it sounds like a person wrote it, you're fine.
 If it sounds like a robot was counting words, you're not.
+The goal is always writing for both search engines and real people.

 Internal linking: the underused SEO tool